 When people think of blockchain, the first thing that comes to mind is the surface level of buying and selling cryptocurrencies; if this is the case, its use cases in the financial world have grown.
 Companies of all sizes can use “tokens” to create and raise funds for their businesses by buying and selling them to investors.
 On the other hand, investors can conduct business at any time without incurring any fees.

-Before we dive into how to do digital marketing for crypto and blockchain companies, let us look at some of the biggest pain points that crypto companies are dealing with at the moment.
+In a short while, we’ll dive into how to do digital marketing for crypto and blockchain companies.
+First, let us look at some of the biggest pain points that crypto companies are dealing with at the moment.

 1) Being considered not viable